-- 12 I gave unqualified reports on each of the two claims.
-There were some minor amendments to the Housing and Council Tax Benefit claim, as figures for rent allowances in relation to previous years rent rebates had been entered into the incorrect section on the form.
-The claim was amended to correct this. - 13 Working papers to support the figures in the claims and returns were good and timely responses to our queries were received from officers.
-Therefore there were no significant issues arising from work completed this year.
+- 10 I have been able to give unqualified reports on each of the two claims.
+There were some minor amendments to the Housing and Council Tax Benefit claim, as figures in relation to rent rebates had been entered into the incorrect section on the claim form. - 11 We have found working papers to support the figures in the claims and returns to be good and timely responses to our queries were received from officers.
+There are no significant issues arising from our work that I need to bring to your attention.

-Appendix 1 Summary of 2009-10 certified claims
+Appendix 1 - Summary of 2008/09 certified claims